Search RFE/RL

 Qadir Habib

 Qadir Habib is the Service Director of RFE/RL’s Afghan Service, known locally as Radio Azadi.
 Previously, he was the Service’s managing editor, supervising 12 hours of daily broadcasts to millions of listeners inside the country and among the Afghan diaspora worldwide.
 He was one of the first journalists to join the Service in 2002 and has worked at its bureau in Kabul and RFE/RL’s headquarters in Prague.
 In his various roles, he has reported groundbreaking stories, conducted exclusive interviews with policymakers and leaders, and hosted popular talk shows on Afghanistan’s security, political, economic, and social issues.
-Habib holds a master’s degree in strategic communication from La Salle University in Philadelphia, and a bachelor’s degree in mass communication from Cairo University in Egypt.
+Habib holds a master’s degree in Business Communication and Public Relation from La Salle University in Philadelphia, and a bachelor’s degree in mass communication from Cairo University in Egypt.

 Contact Us